 To de-stem kale: cut down each side of the hard stem with a sharp knife so that you only use the tender parts of the leaves.

-If you have any leftover steamed potatoes, this is where to use them up.
+And lastly, if you have any leftover steamed potatoes, this is where to use them up.